raymondwzeng/light-and-sound/README.md

 # Time Breakdown

 - Adding basic functionality, brushing up on basic webdev HTML/CSS/JS (1 Hour)
-- Adding additional functionality, such as speeding up, additional buttons, and more (TBD)
+- Adding small additional functionality, such as speeding up, a volume slider, and slightly more impressive buttons (1 Hour)

 # Questions and Reflections